openedx/edx-documentation/en_us/shared/exercises_tools/google_calendar.rst

 Add a Google Calendar in the Courseware
 ========================================

-To add a Google calendar in the courseware, you create aan advanced component in Studio or create a Google calendar XBlock in OLX.
+To add a Google calendar in the courseware, you create an advanced component in Studio or create a Google calendar XBlock in OLX.

 .. _Add a Google Calendar Component in edX Studio: